 One way to prevent this is to ask for a down payment to finance the project, and ask for the balance once the project is done.
 This is stated in my Statement of Work (SOW) along with the project’s details.

-If ever the client decides not to continue the project, I usually state in my SOW that the down payment will or may serve as the “kill fee”.
+If ever the client decides not to continue the project, I usually state in my SOW that the down payment will serve as the “kill fee”.
 This way, I’m paid for the services rendered during the first days of the project.

 If I can’t figure how much the whole project would cost me, then I try charging it per hour instead.